Celebrating differences

 What we are doing

-Our charitable foundation, Clarion Futures, leads on the GLA's Love London Working programme, which has helped over 7,000 people into employment to date.
-The project has delivered significant support to unemployed and economically inactive individuals, including those over 50, from ethnically diverse backgrounds, with disabilities, or without basic skills.
+Our charitable foundation, Clarion Futures, leads on the GLA’s Love London Working programme, which has helped over 7,000 people into employment to date.
+The project provides intensive support to unemployed and economically inactive individuals, including older people, those from ethnically diverse backgrounds, people with disabilities and those without basic skills.
 From January to June 2024, our core service supported 32 customers into employment, focusing on residents furthest from the labour market.
+We also run a free national employment and training programme, working with more than 300 employers to help people into work, training and apprenticeships.
+Vocational training is provided for priority job sectors such as construction and health and social care, with specialised support for those who have been out of work for a long time or have never had a job, ensuring we maximise benefits for local communities.

 Measurement of our progress